Hailing from the Indonesian island of Java (and other SE Asian countries), Taxiphyllum barbieri is a versatile moss, to say the least.

 Or if you’re applying to rock or wood, you can chop it into a fine paste using scissors or rip it up a little, then apply that to a surface (ideally on top of your Sphagnum Moss).
 Works a treat!

 Varieties & Similar Plants

-Java Moss is a pretty hardy plant, the only real issue you might run into is keeping the humidity high enough to keep it moist.
+Taxiphyllum barbieri is a pretty hardy moss; the only real issue you might run into is keeping the humidity high enough to keep it moist.